jundalisay/sp/content/en/research/einstein/100/author-009.md

 ---

-HUGO KELLER / LÖBAU i.
-S.THE RELATIVITY THEORY
+## Hugo Keller (Löbau)

+### The Relativity Theory

+Relativity claims:
-Relativity claims the constancy of the speed of light for any system that is arbitrarily moving.
-In the opinion of Relativity, when two celestial bodies approach each other at the speed v and one of these two bodies emits a beam of light, according to Relativity it is irrelevant for the assessment of the speed of light whether the light carrier is moving and the other body is at rest or, conversely, the light carrier is at rest and the other bodies are moving towards him.
-There is no such thing as a state of absolute rest, only that of relative motion.
+- a constant of the speed of light for any system that is arbitrarily moving.
+- when 2 celestial bodies approach each other at the speed `v` and one of these 2 bodies emits a beam of light, it is irrelevant for the assessment of the speed of light whether the light carrier is moving and the other body is at rest or, conversely, the light carrier is at rest and the other bodies are moving towards him.
+- there is no such thing as a state of absolute rest, only that of relative motion.

 In order to keep the speed of light constant for any moving system, the dimensions of space and time are converted for the state of movement.

 Spatial dimensions are shortened in the direction of movement, clocks are slowing down.
 Let an observer B move towards an observer A with the speed v = 100,000 km.
 Then it follows from Relativity that for B (assessed from A) the kilometer dimension shrinks to 707 m, thus 300,000 km to 212100 km.

 B now does not determine a speed of light of 212100 km per second, but only 0.707 seconds have elapsed for him; thus B also finds the value of 300,000 km per second for the speed of light.
 B must therefore (always judged from A) subtract his distance 424300 times in order to get the distance of 300,000 km, which the light travels in one second.
 Exactly the same difficulty arises in the definition of v in relation to the system at rest or in motion.

 If the thesis of the constancy of the speed of light would apply to any system in motion, then it would be the given, the 300,000th part of the second - to set the light path as kilometers.
 Either the distance [presumably means the 1 kilometre distance] would then be different for every moving systems in same way, or it would be - the light path - different.
 In both cases, a theory of relativity would no longer make sense.